huynguy-db/arcion-docs/content/docs/sources/source-setup/SingleStore.md

         In the preceding configuration:
         - `root-cert` holds the full path to your SSL CA certificate file—for example, `"/home/alex/workspace/ca-cert.pem"`.
 Keep in mind that the `trust-store` configuration overrides `root-cert`.
-        - `hostname-verifcation` enables hostname verification against the server identity according to the specification in the server's certificate.
+        - `hostname-verification` enables hostname verification against the server identity according to the specification in the server's certificate.
 Defaults to `true`.
         - `trust-store` holds the SSL CA certificate that the client uses to authenticate the server.
 This configuration overrides `root-cert`.

           Replace *`PATH_TO_CA_TRUSTSTORE`* and *`TRUSTSTORE_PASSWORD`* with the path to the TrustStore and the TrustStore password respectively.